rajmadan96/StochasticDominance.jl/paper/paper.md

 ## Optimization: maximize expected return

 Next, we demonstrate how to find the optimal allocation that maximizes the expected return of the portfolios of interest while satisfying stochastic dominance of a given order.
-See [tutorials](https://rajmadan96.github.io/StochasticDominance.jl/dev/tutorial/tutorial3/) for comprehensive technical explanation.
+See [tutorials](https://rajmadan96.github.io/StochasticDominance.jl/dev/tutorial/tutorial3/) for a comprehensive technical explanation.

 The `data.csv` file is located in the `/test` folder of the code repository.
 ```julia